IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 To run this example widget in a standalone way, few more lines must be added to the **exampleWidget.py**.

-This part of the code contains setting the **QApplication**, **QMainWindow**, initiating the :guilabel:`exampleWidget` class, reading the IDS (parameters are set in the :guilabel:`exampleWidget` constructor) and executing the plotting procedures.
+This part of the code contains setting the :guilabel:`QApplication`, :guilabel:`QMainWindow`, initiating the :guilabel:`exampleWidget` class, reading the IDS (parameters are set in the :guilabel:`exampleWidget` constructor) and executing the plotting procedures.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python